 nāmābhāsa haile vilambe haya hita

-“But one thing should be said about this – for certain, any benefit attained from nāmābhāsa will be slow.
+“But one thing should be said about this – for certain, any benefit attained by nāmābhāsa will be slow.

 nāmābhāsa haile-o anya śubha haya